Henriqueperoni/MS4-Read-More-For-Less/README.md

 - As a user, I want to easily log in and log out on my account.

-- As a user, I want to set my Profile preferences and save it.
+- As a user, I want to set my Profile preferences and save them.

-- As a user, I want to check when I to know when my plan expire.
+- As a user, I want to check when my plan expires.

 - As a user, I want to participate of the Book Club, Creating, Editing and Deleting posts with my profile.

-- As a user, I want to see my reviews in my profile with a direct link to the review.
+- As a user, I want to see my reviews in my profile with a direct link to the review page.

-- As a user, I want be able to search for reviews.
+- As a user, I want to be able to search for reviews.

-- As a admin/superuser, I want to have the ability to update site content.
+- As an admin/superuser, I want to have the ability to update site content.

 ### 1. Strategy